State parks open for last blast of summer

 This year, Labor Day could be tops.

-Spring rains and flooding swamped some state parks, including Cheney State Park, forestalling Memorial Day recreation.
+Spring rains and flooding swamped some state parks, forestalling Memorial Day recreation.
 Some areas and features continued to be closed over the July 4 holiday.

 “You wouldn’t think the lake is flooded anymore,” Schwartz said.
 “All the standing water’s gone.”